-See "What is the most important information I should know about quetiapine extended-release tablet?"

-- stroke that can lead to death can happen in elderly people with dementia who take medicines like quetiapine extended-release tablet - neuroleptic malignant syndrome (NMS).
-NMS is a rare but very serious condition that can happen in people who take antipsychotic medicines, including quetiapine extended-release tablet.
+- See "What is the most important information I should know about quetiapine tablets?" - stroke that can lead to death can happen in elderly people with dementia who take medicines like quetiapine tablets - neuroleptic malignant syndrome (NMS).
+NMS is a rare but very serious condition that can happen in people who take antipsychotic medicines, including quetiapine tablets.
 NMS can cause death and must be treated in a hospital.
-Call your healthcare provider right away if you become severely ill and have some or all of these symptoms: - o high fever - o excessive sweating - o rigid muscles - o confusion - o changes in your breathing, heartbeat, and blood pressure - falls can happen in some people who take quetiapine extended-release tablet.
+Call your healthcare provider right away if you become severely ill and have some or all of these symptoms: - o high fever - o excessive sweating - o rigid muscles - o confusion - o changes in your breathing, heartbeat, and blood pressure - falls can happen in some people who take quetiapine tablets.
 These falls may cause serious injuries. - high blood sugar (hyperglycemia).
 High blood sugar can happen if you have diabetes already or if you have never had diabetes.
-High blood sugar could lead to: - o build up of acid in your blood due to ketones (ketoacidosis)

-- o coma - o death
+High blood sugar could lead to: - o build up of acid in your blood due to ketones (ketoacidosis) - o coma - o death

-Increases in blood sugar can happen in some people who take quetiapine extended-release tablet.
+Increases in blood sugar can happen in some people who take quetiapine tablets.
 Extremely high blood sugar can lead to coma or death.
-If you have diabetes or risk factors for diabetes (such as being overweight or a family history of diabetes) your healthcare provider should check your blood sugar before you start quetiapine extended-release tablet and during therapy.
+If you have diabetes or risk factors for diabetes (such as being overweight or a family history of diabetes) your healthcare provider should check your blood sugar before you start quetiapine tablets and during therapy.

-Call your healthcare provider if you have any of these symptoms of high blood sugar (hyperglycemia) while taking quetiapine extended-release tablet:
+Call your healthcare provider if you have any of these symptoms of high blood sugar (hyperglycemia) while taking quetiapine tablets:

-- o feel very thirsty - o need to urinate more than usual - o feel very hungry - o feel weak or tired - o feel sick to your stomach - o feel confused, or your breath smells fruity - high fat levels in your blood (increased cholesterol and triglycerides).
-High fat levels may happen in people treated with quetiapine extended-release tablet.
-You may not have any symptoms, so your healthcare provider may decide to check your cholesterol and triglycerides during your treatment with quetiapine extended-release tablet. - increase in weight (weight gain).
-Weight gain is common in people who take quetiapine extended-release tablet so you and your healthcare provider should check your weight regularly.
-Talk to your healthcare provider about ways to control weight gain, such as eating a healthy, balanced diet, and exercising. - movements you cannot control in your face, tongue, or other body parts (tardive dyskinesia).
+- o feel very thirsty

+- o need to urinate more than usual

+- o feel very hungry

+- o feel weak or tired

+- o feel sick to your stomach

+- o feel confused, or your breath smells fruity

+- high fat levels in your blood (increased cholesterol and triglycerides).
+High fat levels may happen in people treated with quetiapine tablets.
+You may not have any symptoms, so your healthcare provider may decide to check your cholesterol and triglycerides during your treatment with quetiapine tablets.

+- increase in weight (weight gain).
+Weight gain is common in people who take quetiapine tablets so you and your healthcare provider should check your weight regularly.
+Talk to your healthcare provider about ways to control weight gain, such as eating a healthy, balanced diet, and exercising.

+- movements you cannot control in your face, tongue, or other body parts (tardive dyskinesia).
 These may be signs of a serious condition.
-Tardive dyskinesia may not go away, even if you stop taking quetiapine extended-release tablet.
-Tardive dyskinesia may also start after you stop taking quetiapine extended-release tablet. - decreased blood pressure (orthostatic hypotension), including lightheadedness or fainting caused by a sudden change in heart rate and blood pressure when rising too quickly from a sitting or lying position. - increases in blood pressure in children and teenagers.
-Your healthcare provider should check blood pressure in children and adolescents before starting quetiapine extended-release tablet and during therapy.
-Quetiapine extended-release tablet is not approved for patients under 10 years of age. - low white blood cell count.
+Tardive dyskinesia may not go away, even if you stop taking quetiapine tablets.
+Tardive dyskinesia may also start after you stop taking quetiapine tablets.

+- decreased blood pressure (orthostatic hypotension), including lightheadedness or fainting caused by a sudden change in heart rate and blood pressure when rising too quickly from a sitting or lying position. - increases in blood pressure in children and teenagers.
+Your healthcare provider should check blood pressure in children and adolescents before starting quetiapine tablets and during therapy. - low white blood cell count.
 Tell your healthcare provider as soon as possible if you have a fever, flu-like symptoms, or any other infection, as this could be a result of a very low white blood cell count.
-Your healthcare provider may check your white blood cell level to determine if further treatment or other action is needed. - cataracts - seizures - abnormal thyroid tests: Your healthcare provider may do blood tests to check your thyroid hormone level. - increases in prolactin levels: Your healthcare provider may do blood tests to check your prolactin levels.

-- sleepiness, drowsiness, feeling tired, difficulty thinking and doing normal activities - increased body temperature - difficulty swallowing - trouble sleeping or trouble staying asleep (insomnia), nausea, or vomiting if you suddenly stop taking quetiapine extended-release tablet.
+Your healthcare provider may check your white blood cell level to determine if further treatment or other action is needed. - cataracts - seizures - abnormal thyroid tests.
+Your healthcare provider may do blood tests to check your thyroid hormone level. - increases in prolactin levels. - · sleepiness, drowsiness, feeling tired, difficulty thinking and doing normal activities - increased body temperature - difficulty swallowing - trouble sleeping or trouble staying asleep (insomnia), nausea, or vomiting if you suddenly stop taking quetiapine tablets.
 These symptoms usually get better 1 week after you start having them.